How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 • Cross-selling aims to recommend products or services that are complementary to a product or service the customer has already chosen

-When you go to that fancy burger restaurant and you’re asked if you want to add an extra patty, flame-grilled bacon, or a layer of smoked halapeno cheese (yeh, we’ve gone real fancy), to your burger, this is upselling.
+For example, when you’re asked if you want to add an extra patty to your burger, this is upselling.
 You’re being asked if you want to enhance a choice you’ve already made.

 Want to take your business to the next level?